src-d/gitbase/docs/using-gitbase/examples.md

 SELECT * FROM refs WHERE ref_name = 'HEAD'
 ```

-## Commits that appears in more than one reference
+## Commits that appear in more than one reference

 ```sql
 SELECT * FROM (